What’s the States doing about it?

 Analysing and planning

 In 2010, the States of Guernsey recruited a Disability Officer to find out how many disabled people and carers there were in Guernsey and Alderney.
-She talked to people herself and also sent a comprehensive survey to one in four local homes.
+They talked to people themselves and also sent a comprehensive survey to one in four local homes.

 The Disability Officer wanted to find out, on behalf of the States, what stops disabled people and carers being included in island life and how this could change.
-She created a team to help her, made up of different States departments and voluntary organisations.
-The Disability Officer and her team then took their ideas to the Ministers in Guernsey’s Policy Council.
+They created a team to help, made up of different States departments and voluntary organisations.
+The Disability Officer and their team then took their ideas to the Ministers in Guernsey’s Policy Council.

 Coming up with a Strategy